 Each process requires multiple sub-operations, such as washing, cutting, blanching, and packing.
 To give a sense of the intricacy, from when raw tubers enter the factory to when they leave as packaged products, 66 distinct operations are identified.
 Breaking it down further, the production of French fries involves approximately 30 operations, whereas the creation of potato flakes needs just 8.

-To understand these operations better, heat mapping and hierarchical clustering are employed.
+Heat mapping and hierarchical clustering are employed to better understand these operations.
 This analytical approach identifies two primary categories of operations: physical and mechanical.
 Physical operations, often characterized by heating and cooling, consume significant energy.
 On the other hand, mechanical operations, like separation, grading, sorting, and shredding, are less energy-intensive.

 Comparing the potato processing industry with the wheat processing industry offers further perspective.
 In large factories dedicated to potato processing, operations often focus on reducing the moisture content of the product, coupled with prolonged storage at low temperatures.
 This contrasts with wheat processing, particularly in smaller bakeries, where the number of operations is fewer, and the emphasis is on increasing the moisture content.
 Wheat-based products, like bread, typically have a shorter shelf life, being stored in ambient conditions for approximately a day.